oidc-sweden/specifications/swedish-oidc-claims-specification.md

 ### 2.3.
 Authentication Information Claims

 An "authentication information" claim delivers information about a specific authentication event.
-An identity provider SHOULD deliver these kinds of claims in an ID token and not from the UserInfo endpoint since the values the claims represent refers to an event, and not user properties as such.
+An OpenID Provider SHOULD deliver "authentication information" claims in an ID token and not from the UserInfo endpoint since the values the claims represent refers to an event, and not user properties as such.

 <a name="user-certificate"></a>
 #### 2.3.1.
 User Certificate